Q. Where can I find the full post about Michelle’s adoption discovery and your family’s adoption reunion?

 Q. Did anyone from Michelle’s adoptive family know she was adopted?

 A. Yes.
-Virtually everyone in Michelle’s adoptive parents’ life at the time of the adoption knew the truth.
+Virtually everyone in Michelle’s adoptive parents’ life at the time of the adoption knew she was adopted.
 Prior to the adoption, the adoptive parents had not told anyone (or very few people) about their plans to adopt–right up until the day they brought Michelle to their home.
-Even the adoptive grandparents and immediate family members were not told.
-So when they suddenly had a newborn in their possession, it would have stood out to anyone who knew them at the time (ex. family, friends, neighbors, co-workers, acquaintances, the mailman, etc.) Even if someone had not been told of the adoption directly, any reasonable person would have concluded that they adopted a baby considering there was no pregnancy.
-Over the years, numerous individuals had been told about the adoption, or learned about the adoption through others.
-Even as recently as 2013 new individuals were told about Michelle’s adoption by her adoptive father.
+Even the adoptive grandparents and immediate family members were not told ahead of time.
+So when they suddenly had a newborn in their possession, it would have stood out to anyone who knew them (ex. family, friends, neighbors, co-workers, acquaintances, the mailman, etc.) Even if someone had not been told of the adoption directly, any reasonable person would have concluded that they adopted a baby considering there was no pregnancy.
+Over the years, numerous individuals had been told about the adoption directly, or learned about the adoption through others.
+Even as recently as 2012 new individuals were told about Michelle’s adoption by her adoptive father.
 The only person who was never told was Michelle.

 Q. How many biological siblings does Michelle have?
 Are her parents still together?

 A. Michelle has three full biological siblings–all sisters: Jenni, Jamie and Jodi.
 Their parents, Hollie and Rick, have been together since they were 13 years old.
 They stayed together after Michelle’s birth in 1976 and they are still happily married today.
-Hollie and Rick now have eight grandchildren as well!
+Hollie and Rick now have eight grandchildren as well, including Michelle’s three children.

 Q. I think my adoption was arranged through the same attorney.